InsightEdge/insightedge/README.md

 mvn clean package -DskipTests=true -P package-deployment -Ddist.spark=<path to spark.tgz> -Ddist.xap=<path to xap.zip> -Ddist.zeppelin=<path to zeppelin.tar.gz>
 ```

-You can also find build configuration and artifacts for this project at our [Teamcity CI/CD server](http://10.8.1.76:8111/overview.html) on AWS.

 ## Features
 * Exposes Data Grid as Spark RDDs